eamars/OpenTrickler/Manual/assembly.md

 Use 2x M3x6 BHCS to join the ring to the discharge cup.
 ![rear_discharge_cup_assembly.png](Resources/rear_discharge_cup_assembly.png)

+## Post Installation Adjustments
+You need to adjust the tension of the belt.
+First loosen 8x M3x8 BHCS used to secure stepper motors.
+Then pull motors slightly to tension the belts.
+Once done, tighten all 8 screws.

 # Congratulations
 Your Open Trickler is assembled!